staltz/staltz.com/_posts/2016-01-20-some-problems-with-react-redux.md

 ---
 layout: post
-title: "Why React/Redux is an inferior paradigm"
+title: "Some problems with React/Redux"
 ---

 About two years ago I first tried React in a real application.
 As I started using it extensively in that application, I found it unwieldy and unnecessarily complicated.
 After that I decided to build my own solutions using RxJS and virtual-dom and after a year or so I created a framework called [Cycle.js](http://cycle.js.org).